 The Department of Finance is committed to delivering programs of study that integrate the technology and analytics of today's global financial community.
 The goal is to provide students with the technical skills they need to enhance their managerial effectiveness, whether they work in large corporations, small organizations, or private consulting.

 The department offers the undergraduate major in finance, the Master of Science program in finance, and the subprogram in finance that leads to the PhD in business administration.
 Additionally, they participate in the MBA program; see the Master of Business Administration Program in the catalog.
 The department also partners with the Emmett J. Vaughan Institute of Risk Management and Insurance to offer the undergraduate Certificate in Risk Management and Insurance.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).

-Financial management goals and decision making; valuation of bonds and stocks, risk and return analysis, portfolio diversification, market efficiency, asset pricing, cost of capital, agency theory, capital budgeting, financial planning.
+Financial management goals and decision-making; time value of money; valuation of bonds and stocks, risk and return analysis, cost of capital, capital budgeting, cash flow estimation; financial statement analysis and financial planning.
 Prerequisites: ECON:1200 and ACCT:2100 and ECON:1100.
 Requirements: 60 s.h. completed.